Region guideAustria · A Sommo region

 Wachau Wine Region Guide: Austria's Most Dramatic Vineyard Landscape

-Explore the Wachau, a UNESCO World Heritage wine region along the Danube in Austria.
-Discover its unique classification system, world-class Grüner Veltliner and Riesling, and terraced vineyards.
+Explore the Wachau, a UNESCO wine region along Austria's Danube.
+Discover its classification system, world-class Grüner Veltliner, and terraced vines.

 Climate